SuperOfficeDocs/superoffice-docs/docs/en/company/overview.md

 * A **person** can only belong to one **contact**.
 * A **contact** can have zero or more **persons**.

-It is this relationship that drives the first to fields in the appointment, sale, and document dialogs.
+It is this relationship that drives the first to fields in the follow-up, sale, and document dialogs.
 Every time you select a new company, the person list below it has to be re-populated.

 * [contact][10] (person table)
 * [documents][11]